Convert a Bill of Quantities PDF to Excel (NRM2 Tender BOQ)

 The audit-trail move is to flag the section that diverges, identify which of the three causes is responsible, fix it, and reconcile again — before pricing starts.
 Catching a quantity divergence at this stage is a five-minute fix; catching it after the bid has gone in is a returned tender or a contractual exposure.

 The converted BOQ is a working document.
 Once the reconciliation passes, the spreadsheet is going to grow.
 The QS will add Rate columns and build-up rate workings on adjacent sheets, contingency lines for items the design isn't yet firm on, addendum rows from tender clarifications, and a tender summary at the front.
 Set the workbook up so those edits don't require the original extraction to be redone — keep the extracted columns labelled clearly, protect the Quantity and Unit columns against overtype, name ranges where it helps, and resist the urge to delete the conversion's structural columns even if they look redundant once pricing is in.
-The BOQ will be the contract financial reference document for the duration of the project, and the structure that survived the conversion is what makes it useful at every stage that follows.
+The BOQ will be the contract financial reference document for the duration of the project, and the preserved Work Section structure is what makes it useful at every stage that follows.

 From priced BOQ to AfP, variations, and the final account